Talking About Mental Health Unlocks YOUR Power: Winnie the Pooh Learns Mindset Rule 3

 One of the most important parts of the program — and of my own healing — came from learning just how powerful it is to talk openly about mental health.

-Because when we talk about our mental health, we’re in charge — NOT our challenges.
+Because when we talk about our mental health, we stop hiding from the challenge and start taking our power back.

-“When we talk openly about mental health,” I began, “we realize something powerful — we’re not alone.
-Everyone struggles with emotions, because emotions are part of life.
-You, me, Eeyore, Piglet… everyone has their ups and downs.”
+“When we talk openly about mental health,” I began, “we realize something powerful — we’re not alone.”

 I paused for a moment.
 “This was a big one for me.”

 “For a long time, I kept everything inside.
 I thought talking about my struggles meant I was weak or broken.
-So I stayed quiet.
-And the quieter I became, the more alone I felt.”
+But the quieter I became, the more alone I felt.”

 Pooh’s Takeaway: